Overview

 3.)
 Cooking

-By default when you specify your level to be included in the build (in Packagaing Settings) there is no reference chain to your Mod Level Data assets.
+By default when you specify your level to be included in the build (in Packaging Settings) there is no reference chain to your Mod Level Data assets.

-Some basic solutions to this is to include the MLD contain folder in the extra directories to be cooked or by referencing it in your level blueprint.
+Some basic solutions to this are to include the MLD containing folder in the extra directories to be cooked (project settings) or by referencing the MLD in your level blueprint.

-The Los Suenos Stories Framework update includes a simple blueprint actor you can also now use.
+The Los Suenos Stories Framework update includes a simple blueprint actor that you can also now use.

-- Open your level which is setup in the Project Settings to be cooked.
+- Open your level which is set in the Project Settings to be cooked.

 - Go to /Content/Mods/Template/Blueprints/ (or your copy)